deckr41/nvim/README.md

 ## Progress

 > [!IMPORTANT]
 > Most is work in progress and subject to change.
-The repo serves as my own
-> scratchpad while I iterate and reason about what I actually want.
-> The plugin is functional but many advanced capabilities are still in
+The plugin is functional but
+> many advanced capabilities are still in progress.
-> progress.

 - [ ] **Semantic search** project files (generate, store and keep embeddings synced)